-John Garland has a reputation for excellence as a trial lawyer, a reputation built on over a decade of experience trying cases in both State and Federal Courts.
-John comes from a long line of trial lawyers, which includes his father, Ed Garland, his grandfather and the firm's founder, Reuben A. Garland, his great-grandfathers and numerous uncles.
+John Garland, a partner at the law firm of Garland, Samuel, & Loeb, comes from a long line of trial lawyers including his father Ed Garland, and grandfather Reuben A. Garland.
 From this heritage came three cherished tenets: advocate vigorously for the Client, put the Client’s interests above all else, and respect the great responsibility of the lawyer’s role as last and only guardian of the Client’s freedom.

 April 2014 – Client facing life in prison found not guilty: A Fulton County jury returned a verdict of not guilty on all counts for a client facing life in prison on charges of Malice Murder, two counts of Felony Murder, Aggravated Assault, Possession of a Firearm during the commission of a felony, and attempted sale of drugs.
 In a case that centered on the issue of self-defense, John Garland and Kristen Novay were able to obtain key rulings from the court to exclude irrelevant and prejudicial evidence, eventually leading to the dismissal of one of the Felony Murder counts as well as the Drug count before the case ever went to the Jury.
 During cross examination of the State’s key witnesses Mr. Garland and Ms. Novay were able to demonstrate the contradictions and inherent unreliability of the State’s claims.
 Furthermore, Ms. Novay and Mr. Garland were able to locate, subpoena and bring to the stand a police officer who provided testimony that further undermined the credibility of the State’s claims.
 After over 24hrs of deliberations the Jury returned a verdict of not guilty on all counts.